- Contents

 testCLASS = Uize.Test.testModuleTest (testModuleSTR);

 The test class created by this method first tests whether or not the specified test module can be successfully required (and loaded and built, if necessary).
-It does this using a child test created using the Uize.Test.requiredModulesTest
+It does this using a child test created using the Uize.Test.requiredModulesTest static method.
+If the test module can be successfully required, then it is run by instantiating it and calling its run instance method.

 EXAMPLE